• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Rhododendron

-This flower is emblematic of mountainous regions.
+This flower is emblematic of the mountain regions.
 It is the national flower of Nepal, where it appears on the coat of arms of the country as a garland.

 • THE RUMEX OR THE WILD SORREL •